sscheib/sscheib.github.io/_posts/2023-05-30-redhat-satellite-concept.md

 | Subnet                              | `sn-<stage>-<zone>-<network_address>[-<network_usage_type>]`                                                                               |
 | Sync Plan                           | `sync-<internal_name>[-<descriptive_name]`                                                                                                 |

-If you paid attention to the above table, and are familar with Satellite already, you probably noticed that `Operating Systems` and `Hardware Models` are missing in that list.
+If you paid attention to the above table, and are familiar with Satellite already, you probably noticed that `Operating Systems` and `Hardware Models` are missing in that list.
 Of course, they are getting used, but they are not customized.
 For the `Hardware Models` the reason is simple: It's not possible.
 While you can definitively rename them in Satellite (as an object), the `Hardware Model` on the system itself stays the same.
 It is detected by `dmidecode` (if I recall correctly) and reported back to Satellite.
 Satellite will then override the assigned `Hardware Model` to the detected one, which, of course, does not match the name we have chosen (e.g. `hm-hpe-proliant-dl380-gen_10` vs `HPE ProLiant DL380 Gen10`). :frowning_face:

 I have chosen to not rename operating systems, as they speak for themselves (when utilizing only RHEL - as in my case), e.g. `RedHat 8.7`.

-Anyway, No matter how hard you try to come up with a naming concept that fits *all* use cases, you'll always end up with *some* exceptions.
+Anyway, no matter how hard you try to come up with a naming concept that fits *all* use cases, you'll always end up with *some* exceptions.
 But they should really be only that: **exceptions**.
 Too many exceptions mean you need to revise your naming concept.

 Yes, I know that it is work, but it'll benefit you in the long run, as a proper naming concept will prevent 'uncontrolled growth'; And additionally, if you automated it with
 Ansible (we'll come to that in my next blog post), it'll be easy to setup and change your naming concept :grin: